 - a.
 Access to TMG servers will be established and Progress Notes for the past 24 hours will be printed and placed in each resident's medical record. - b.
 In the event that the EMR is not accessible for an extended period of time and permission has been given to convert to manual (handwritten) progress notes, documentation will be completed using the Interdisciplinary Progress Note form.
 NOTE: Permission to convert to the ELECTRONIC CONVERSION NOTE is given only when it has been determined that the computer system will be down for an extended period of time, or unavoidable at a critical documentation time such as around change of shifts.
 FOLLOWING APPROVAL BY TMG/HCS COMPUTER SUPPORT PERSONNEL the Interdisciplinary Progress Note form is utilized for hand written notes. - c.
 Interdisciplinary Progress Notes are retained on the unit. - d.
 Upon restoration of computer service the progress notes may be entered into the computer by each discipline.
 The note will be identified as an "Electronic Conversion Note for " with the original date (and time if applicable) of the hand written note.
-This process may be waived if services are lost for an extended period of time in which case, the Interdisciplinary Progress Notes are filed in the nursing section of the medical record.
+This process may be waived if services are lost for an extended period of time in which case, the Interdisciplinary Progress

+Notes are filed in the nursing section of the medical record.

-(sample o f form)
+(sample of form)

-INTERD: ISCIPLINARY I PROGRESS NOTE
+INTERDI SCIPLINA RY PROGRESS NOTE

-Name: Physician:
+Name: First Physician: MR#:

-Last, Fi rst MR#:

-DATE HOUR Due to the computer system being down, notes have been hand written for the times documented below.
-EMR DATE & INITIAL
+DATE HOUR Due to the computer s ystem being down, notes have been hand EMR DATE

+written for the times of ocumented below. & INITIAL